declansullivan/friendtrip/README.md

 ## Requirements
  1. Internet Connection.
- 2. Database Credentials
+ 2. Database credentials if running locally.
-  a.
-If running locally, .env credentials.
-  b.
-If visiting from https://friendtrip-cse110.herokuapp.com/, no credentials needed.
+ 3. No database credentials if visiting from https://friendtrip-cse110.herokuapp.com/.
- 3. This web-app is designed to be run on a computer.
+ 4. This web-app is designed to be run on a computer.

 ## Installation Instructions
  1. Clone the FriendTrip repository from Github.
  2. Open the command line and navigate to the FriendTrip directory.
  3. Run `npm install` at the root level of FriendTrip.
  4. Run `cd api` then `npm install` to install the remaining packages.
- 4a.
-Copy paste the information from the provided `.env` file into an `.env` file inside of `friendtrip/api/`.
+ 5. Copy paste the information from the provided `.env` file into an `.env` file inside of `friendtrip/api/`.
- 5. Run `cd ..` then `npm run build` to generate a new build of FriendTrip.
+ 6. Run `cd ..` then `npm run build` to generate a new build of FriendTrip.
- 6. Run `npm start` to begin the service.
+ 7. Run `npm start` to begin the service.
- 7. Visit `http://localhost:9000/` to view the site.
+ 8. Visit `http://localhost:9000/` to view the site.

  Alternatively, visit https://friendtrip-cse110.herokuapp.com/.